Skip to main content

 Configure a FairCom server to use a server certificate

 FairCom servers communicate over a variety of secure protocols including HTTPS, MQTTS, MQTTWSS, WSS, SQL, and FairCom's proprietary protocol for its ISAM and CTDB APIs.
 This section describes how to enable secure TLS communications over all these protocols.
+The following steps must be performed on each FairCom server instance you wish to use TLS encrypted connections.
 For more information on the keywords used here, visit the security page in our Database Administrator's Guide.

 • The web protocols (HTTPS, MQTTS, MQTTWSS, and WSS) are configured in the services.json configuration file.